shikhirsingh/ExtJS-AppCamp-Govt/Instructions/04-Classes/README.md

 ├── sass/
 ```

-* * Under the "name" property in Application.js, add a new line with the following, and save the file:
+* * Under the "name" property in Application.js (around line 3), add a new line with the following, and save the file:
 ```
 	requires: ['AppCamp.view.main.MainView'],   // the sub-namespace correspond to directory names you just created. "requires" are like #include in C++
 ```